Popular Brands and Logos of Taiwanese Whiskey

 Holy Distillery Logo

-Holy Distillery, at the forefront of Taiwan’s exciting whisky scene, is making waves with its bold and innovative approach to whisky making.
+Holy Distillery, at the forefront of Taiwan’s exciting whisky scene, is making waves with its bold, innovative approach to whisky-making.
 Located in a place where the weather changes a lot, they love to try new things, from using different kinds of grains to aging their whisky in unique ways.
 They’re all about breaking the mold and exploring new flavors, which is clear from their diverse and adventurous whisky range.
 Their logo sums up their mission perfectly: to keep pushing boundaries and exploring new possibilities in the world of spirits.

-By the end of 2018, they had acquired a large copper still and began making whiskey in various recipes and ages, rum and plum wine from local sugar cane and sugar.
+By the end of 2018, they had acquired a large copper still and began making whiskey in various recipes and ages, as well as rum and plum wine from local sugar cane and sugar.

 In 2019, they began experimenting with making gin in small batches, aiming to capture the true taste of Taiwan.
 They planned to open up for tours and workshops by September.

-In May 2020, they launched Holy Valor Gin, a name inspired by “Dutch Courage.”
+In May 2020, they launched Holy Valor Gin, named after “Dutch Courage.”
 The gin bottle design features Hakka floral fabric and emphasizes the importance of juniper berries, along with other local Taiwanese ingredients like oranges, grapefruits, osmanthus, and cinnamon leaves.
 They even started distilling peat malt in November 2020.

 Taichung